Skip to content

 5

-• line 12: the string example4 is compared to the regex3 pattern using the Match method.
-This returns a Match object, as previously shown.
-Here, we use two new properties of this class:
+• line 12: the chain exemplary4 is compared with the regex3 through the Match.
+This makes an object Match already presented.
+We use ici two new properties of this class:

 • Success (line 13): indicates whether there was a match

-• Groups[0] corresponds to the part of the string matching the pattern
+• Groups[0] is the part of the string corresponding to the model

-If result is of type Match, results.Groups is of type GroupCollection and results.Groups[i] is of type Group.
-The Group class has two properties that we use here:
+If result type is Match, results.Groups type is GroupCollection and results.Groups[i] type Group.
+The class Group has two properties that we use ici :

-• Value (line 18): the value of the Group object, which is the element corresponding to the content of a parenthesis
+• Value (line 18): object value Group which is the element corresponding to the contents of a parenthesis

-• Index (line 18): the position where the element was found in the searched string
+• Index (line 18): the position where the element was found in the explored chain

-Finding the regular expression that verifies whether a string matches a certain pattern can sometimes be a real challenge.
-The following program allows you to practice.
-It takes a pattern and a string and indicates whether or not the string matches the pattern.
+Finding the regular expression to check that a string matches a certain pattern can be a real challenge.
+The following program gives you a chance to practice.
+It asks for a pattern and a string, and indicates whether or not the string matches the pattern.

 using System;